 She sighed and looked over at the marble headstone.

 Miranda Drake.
 The gift of her life and love live on.

 Sometimes she could still see it when she closed her eyes; the thick black fog choking out clean air, flames licking at the quaint place she’d always known as home.
 The fire had eaten the house faster than anything she ever witnessed in her seven years of life.
 The beach became the only place she felt safe.
 Raoul woke many nights only to find her in or seated just within reach of the waves.

 “It’s good to be back.
 It really is.
 I just…sometimes I guess I feel like there’s something…more.
 Something missing.
 I just don’t know what.
 I didn’t find it at school either.
 Whatever it is.”
 She sighed and stretched out onto her back to stare up at the sky.
 “I thought getting away might tell me something I didn’t know.
 It was probably good to get away too.
-Papa and Ally needed time to do their whole married thing and I needed to learn how to not be his shadow.”
+Papa and Allie needed time to do their whole married thing and I needed to learn how to not be his shadow.”
 She smiled to herself.
 “She’s good to him, Mom.
 You’d love her.”

 “I missed this pretty much the entire time I was gone though.
 Did you?
 Was he amazing enough to make up for it?
 Or did it suck and he was just worth it?”

 She restlessly rolled over onto her stomach.
 “I wonder about him every now and then.
 My father.
 You know, the guy you loved enough to run away with.
 Not often, but enough.
 It just would’ve been nice to know who he was at least.
 Not that it matters if he doesn’t want me.
 I’ve got Papa and Allie.
 That should be enough.
 That is enough.
 I’m just curious, which Papa says I got from you so you can’t blame me.”